emilk/Configuru/README.md

 	config.json:2: Key 'colour' never accessed

 This is very helpful for finding subtle mistakes.
 The call to `check_dangling` is recursive, so you only need to call it once for every config file.
-If you want to mute warning for some key (which you may intentionally be ignoring, or saving for later) you can call `cfg.mark_checed(true)`.
+If you want to mute warning for some key (which you may intentionally be ignoring, or saving for later) you can call `cfg.mark_accessed(true)`.

 Usage
 ===============================================================================